OmarCloud20/CDKTF-Tutorial/README.md

 ```

 - Now, we are ready to create a lambda function.
-The `handler` configuration is the name of the python file that contains the lambda function.
+The `handler` configuration is the name of the Python file that contains the lambda function.
 The `runtime` provides a language-specific environment that runs in an execution environment.
 The `source_code_hash` argument is the hash of the file that contains the lambda function.
 The `source_code_hash` argument is required to trigger a new deployment when the lambda function code changes.
 The `filename` argument is the path to the file that contains the lambda function.

  The final snippet of code should look like this: